Introduction to Bayesian Data Analysis for Cognitive Science

 More realistically, we might have run the small experiment to find out whether the participant tended to speedup (practice effect) or slowdown (fatigue effect) while pressing the space bar.

-• It’s a good idea to center the number of presses (a covariate) to have a clearer interpretation of the intercept.
+It’s a good idea to center the trial id (a covariate) to have a clearer interpretation of the intercept.

 df_spacebar <- df_spacebar %>%